AlCorreia/Human-in-the-loop-Feature-Selection/README.md

-# HILAM
+# HILFS
-A tensorflow implementation of a human-in-the-loop feature selection architecture introduced in [this AAAI 2019 paper](https://hal.inria.fr/hal-01934916/file/main.pdf).
+A tensorflow implementation of a human-in-the-loop feature selection (HILFS) architecture introduced in [this AAAI 2019 paper](https://hal.inria.fr/hal-01934916/file/main.pdf).

 The code available here reproduces the image classification experiments presented on that paper.